TeamRizu/outfox-wikijs/dev/screens/ScreenHowToPlay.md

 ## Judgment calculation

-ScreenHowToPlay uses the judgment metrics (`NumW2`, `NumMisses`) to count how much it needs to actually press buttons before ignoring every note afterwards.
+ScreenHowToPlay uses the judgment metrics (`NumW2`, `NumMisses`) to count how many notes it needs to press before ignoring every note afterwards.

+## Demonstration chart

+The screen uses a file called `ScreenHowToPlay steps`, which is a .sm/.ssc file that contains the chart used.
+The chart is always locked to the BPM declared on

 ## 3D Models in the screen